 Additionally, I have highlighted the promise and needs of organic agriculture by founding and co-chairing the Congressional Organic Caucus.

 I have used my position on the tax-writing Ways and Means Committee to advocate for tax benefits to help family farmers thrive and innovate.
 I authored a Biogas Investment Tax Credit to encourage dairy producers to control their animal waste with the use of manure digesters while also producing renewable energy.

 I continue to look for new ways to assist small and beginning farmers and those who produce renewable energy on the farm through tax incentives; to expand market opportunities abroad; and to provide access to an adequate labor supply through reform of the H-2B program.

 More on Agriculture

-La Crosse, WI – Today, U.S. Rep. Ron Kind (D-WI) introduced the bipartisan Agricultural Environmental Stewardship Act, to provide tax incentives for farmers and rural electric cooperatives to invest in biogas technology.
+Washington, DC – Today, Rep. Ron Kind introduced the bipartisan Agricultural Environmental Stewardship Act, which would provide tax incentives to farmers and rural electric cooperatives who invest in biogas technology.
 Rep. Kind was joined in introducing this legislation by Rep. Tom Reed (R-NY).